Rapid (San Diego): Maintenance and operations

 Operation of Rapid is split, with Transdev operating 4 routes under contract to MTS (225, 227, 280 and 290), and directly by MTS for the remainder.
 This is because buses from different divisions are used on certain routes.

 The fleet is maintained at the system's Imperial, Kearny Mesa, East County and South Bay divisions.
 The latter two are under maintenance contract to Transdev, which also includes routes assigned to these divisions.

-In downtown, the Broadway Rapid stations are patterned after the nearby Trolley stations on C Street, with stops at Horton Plaza, Civic Center/Courts, and at America Plaza.